heptarch/heptarch.github.io/drafts/demon.md

 </div>

-Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville chuckles, thinking of that frigid morning in Aberdeen.
+Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville chuckles, thinking of that frigid morning in Aberdeen and all its corollaries.
 He skips past patents and maintainance summaries to the yearly planning:

  <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px